 On Mother’s Day in Japan, Red Carnations are traditionally given to mothers representing the sweetness, purity, and strength which reflects in mother’s nature.
 The day is celebrated on the second Sunday of May when children greet their mom saying “Haha-no-hi” which means “Happy Mother’s Day” and present her beautiful flowers of Carnations.
 During the second world war, the day gained some popularity and like most other countries, Mother’s Day celebrates the strength of mothers who are revered in Japanese culture.
 In Japan, the presence of mothers is celebrated with traditional gifts like Kimonos, Kokeshi Dolls, Tenugui, and cards.

 India is a culturally diverse country where Mother’s Day is celebrated on the second Sunday of May.
-Some celebrate the day in the westernized way, expressing gratitude by presenting their mum with special gifts and flowers.
+Some celebrate the day in the westernized way, expressing gratitude by presenting their mum with special gifts and flower delivery in Hyderabad.
 In the capital Delhi, Mother’s Day is another great reason for big discounts being offered.
 This part of the world holds a big tradition where kids take over the cooking to give their mothers a break from their daily busy routine of the kitchen.
 Just like other countries across the world, Indians also celebrate the importance of mother in their lives and efforts they have put to make them the best.

 Mother’s Day is a big-o-celebration day in this party-loving country.
 In fact, the day actually marked the second most commercial holiday.
 Brazil commemorates this special day on the second Sunday of May with great zeal and enthusiasm.
 Everyone celebrates the presence of mothers in their lives by wishing their mother “Feliz Dia das Mães.”
 The day is honored with a church outing and family barbecues with churrasco (grilled meat).
 Churrasco is a prime sirloin that is mainly served with rice and beans.